AdityaBahuguna2002/DevSecOps-project-deployment-process/README.md

 ---

-## C.-Deployment by K8s and K8s runs with kind-cluster
+## C.Deployment by K8s and K8s runs with kind-cluster
 ## 1. KIND Cluster Setup Guide--

 ## 1. Installing KIND and kubectl
-- Install KIND and kubectl using the provided script & create file kind_script.sh:
+- Install KIND and kubectl using the provided script & create file - kind_script.sh:
 ```bash
 #!/bin/bash